Elnatty/JavaScript_Basics/README.md

 # JavaScript_Basics

-This repo includes intro to basic/intermediate consepts in JavaScript.
+This repo includes intro to basic/intermediate concepts in JavaScript.